 The level of noise from a bathroom fan is measured in sones.
 This measurement increases linearly and is based on the human perception of noise.
 Therefore, 2.0 sones are twice as loud as 1.0 sones.
 Bathroom fans range from 0.3 sones to as high as 6.0 sones.
 For a quiet fan, look for a sone rating of less than 1.0.

-When you buy a new bathroom fan, you’ll need to look at many factors, including the size of your bathroom.
+When you buy a new fan for your bathroom, you’ll need to look at many factors, including the size of your bathroom.
 A bigger bathroom is going to need a better, bigger ventilation system.
 A higher ceiling will probably need extra ventilation.
 Unfortunately, many people forget to consider sone!

 What Does the Sone Rating Mean for a Bathroom Fan?